 In February 2016, the Board of Education launched a Master Facility Planning Process that included input from staff, parents, students and community members.
 The Master Facility Plan was shared with the Board of Education in May 2016, and included a Six-Phase multi-year plan that results in expanded space and modernization of all classrooms.
 The multi-year plan is expected to take 10+ years to complete.
-At the June 2016 Board of Education meeting, the Board agreed to move into a design phase for Phases 1 and 2, which included additions to Madison and Edison, and renovation of science labs at Lincoln.
+At the June 2016 Board of Education meeting, the Board agreed to move into a design phase for Phases 1 and 2, which included additions to Madison and Edison.

 Under the original Master Facility Plan, Phase 3 focused primarily on Madison School.
 Work at Lincoln was slated for Phase 6, slated for several years after Madison.
 At the start of the 2018-19 school year, the Board engaged stakeholders to revisit the Master Facility Plan priorities.
 Parents and staff met with the architects to provide feedback and input.
 The Facilities and Finance committee reviewed that feedback and recommended that the Board consider re-prioritizing the phases.
 The full Board heard a report at the October 16, 2018 BOE meeting, and supported the recommendation to address the facility needs of Lincoln next.
 The meeting summary is below.